Little League World Series: World Series tournament format

 Through 1975, all teams competed in one bracket.
 That year, the tournament was held with only the teams from the U.S. regions.
 The international teams returned in 1976, when two brackets were established, one with U.S. teams, and the other with international teams.
 The U.S. bracket winner and the international bracket winner would then meet in the championship game, an arrangement that has continued to the present, independent of subsequent changes made to early rounds of the tournament.

 In 2001, the number of regions was doubled to 16.
 The tournament started with eight U.S. teams, randomly assigned into two four-team pools; and eight international teams, also randomly assigned into two four-team pools.
-Teams competed round-robin within their own pool, with the top two teams of each pool advancing to single-elimination play for a spot in the U.S. final or international final, followed by the U.S champion and international champion meeting in the World Championship game.
+Teams competed round-robin within their own pool, with the top two teams of each pool advancing to single-elimination play for a spot in the U.S. final or international final, followed by the U.S. champion and international champion meeting in the World Championship game.

 In 2010, round-robin play was replaced by a double-elimination bracket in each four-team pool.
 The winners of each pool advanced to a single-elimination U.S. championship or international championship game, with those winners advancing to the World Championship game.
 Additionally, each team in the tournament played a minimum of three games, as any team that lost its first two games would play in a consolation U.S. vs. international game.

 In 2011, pools were eliminated, with the eight U.S. teams continuing to compete in one bracket and the eight international teams in another bracket.
 The tournament is double-elimination until the U.S. championship and international championship games, which remain single-elimination, with those winners advancing to the World Championship game.
-Each team in the tournament still plays a minimum of three games, via consolation games as noted above.
+Each team in the tournament still played a minimum of three games, via consolation games as noted above.

 In August 2019, organizers announced that the tournament would expand to 20 teams in 2021, by adding two U.S. participants and two international participants.
 However, the expansion was delayed to 2022 due to the COVID-19 pandemic.
+As a consequence of this expansion, crossover consolations games that had previously been played between 0–2 teams have been eliminated.